jnozzi/cocoadev.com/markdown/SoftwareSerializationPiracyDiscussion.md

 ----
 This actually reminds me of a problem I was working on a while ago.
-After a lot of poking around in headers I determined that most of the General/ObjectiveC runtime is in fact composed of structs.
-Hence a lot of tedious manipulation of structs and a lot of debugging could allow one to create General/ObjectiveC elements in memory without declaration in code.
+After a lot of poking around in headers I determined that most of the ObjectiveC runtime is in fact composed of structs.
+Hence a lot of tedious manipulation of structs and a lot of debugging could allow one to create ObjectiveC elements in memory without declaration in code.
 I never really pursued it beyond that though, as I thought it wasn't worth the effort.

 ----

 I've tried something that works for me.
-I put a list of all of the serials that I've given out on my webserver, using General/MySQL.
+I put a list of all of the serials that I've given out on my webserver, using MySQL.
 The app requires that the user be connected the first time they use the app, in order for it to check (this is after the obvious 30 day trial).
 This is done after I'm sure that the computer's hosts file hasn't been tweaked with to get around this check.
 The app will only communicate with what it knows is my server.
 If it can't get a response, it will simply tell the user to try again later or update to a new version (if the server has changed).
 After it looks and compares, the server checks to see how many machines have been registered (via ethernet id), and if the number of machines is greater than 3 or 5 (depending on licence), then it says NO. It also writes to a hidden file on the user's computer that they have attempted piracy.
 Every time they enter another serial, I do this check.
 If they try to use many more known pirated numbers, then they go on report, and if I'm in a cranky mood, I lock the app up.
-Pirates have no rights. -- General/JasonTerhorst
+Pirates have no rights. -- JasonTerhorst

 ----

 Bravo.
-This last could productively go into a subtopic within General/ProductSecurityStrategies entitled General/BlacklistChecking.
+This last could productively go into a subtopic within ProductSecurityStrategies entitled BlacklistChecking.

 What I am trying to do is separate emotion from strategy in this discussion.
 One's feelings about piracy are not exactly productive when trying to develop strategies for optimizing the returns on the work one does.